TiBCLaG: Hybrid design approach for a trigger-induced bistable compliant laparoscopic grasper: Acknowledgment

 \section{Acknowledgment}

 The authors thank A. Padmaprabhan from the Department of Mechanical and Aerospace Engineering at IIT Hyderabad for his valuable contributions during the development phase of the mechanism.
+They thank Santosh Bharghav for his insightful suggestions at the Students Mechanism Design Contest, 2025.
 They are also grateful to Just L. Herder, TU Delft, the Netherlands, for his stimulating conversation at the 7th International and 22nd National Conference on Machines and Mechanisms (iNaCoMM) 2025.
 PK thanks Anusandhan National Research Foundation, India, for the support under the MATRICS project file number MTR/2023/000524.